 The Cisco ASA firewall doesn’t like traffic that enters and exits the same interface.
 This behavior is typically known as “hairpin” or “u-turn”.
 Sometimes however we need our ASA to permit this kind of traffic.
 Here’s an example:

 Above we have an ASA firewall on the left side, there’s a remote VPN uses that connects to our firewall.
-This remote VPN user is not using split horizon so all traffic is being tunneled to the ASA.
+This remote VPN user is not using split tunneling so all traffic is being tunneled to the ASA.
 Let’s say this user wants to reach some webserver (126.96.36.199) on the Internet behind R2.

 Here’s what our traffic pattern will look like:

 Our traffic will enter the ASA on its outside Gigabit 0/0 interface and exits the same interface.
 By default, the ASA will drop this traffic.
 The second issue with this setup is that the source IP address will be from the 192.168.10.0/24 subnet.
 Since this is a private range, R2 will drop the traffic when it has to be routed to the Internet.

 Let’s see what we have to do to fix this issue…

 Want to take a look for yourself?
 Here you will find the startup configuration of each device.

 hostname R2 ! interface Loopback0 ip address 188.8.131.52 255.255.255.255 ! interface GigabitEthernet0/1 ip address 192.168.2.2 255.255.255.0 duplex auto speed auto media-type rj45 ! ip http server ! end